Partner With Us

 If you are a teacher, parent or student, why not join the Adopt a School program?

-Teachers, encourage your class to sponsor a child and communicate through the online section of the website to 'Write Your Child a Letter'.
+Teachers, encourage your class to sponsor a child.
 There is so much that can be learnt from the life of these children that can be applied to your classroom.
 Did you know that 'Kibera' is the largest slum in Africa?
 Did you know that up to 8 family members live in mud and stick huts no more than half the size of your classroom?
-You can find interesting facts about Kibera and the Sponsorship Program within the FAQs section on this website.
 We also have footage of the school children and their teachers that can be shown in your class room.

 Parents, this is an incredible opportunity to allow your own kids to interact with children on the other side of the world and learn about new cultures first hand.
 What an opportunity to get involved in something meaningful and learn at the same time.

 Arrangements can be made for one of our Oasis Africa Australia Team, to conduct a school / class visit.
-They can talk to the class or assembly about the Oasis Africa Kibera project and how everyone can get involved.
+They can talk to the class or assembly about the Oasis Africa projects and how everyone can get involved.

 Fundraising for specific needs for the kids/School at Kibera

-Every little bit counts and with your help, we can supply the basic needs for the children in Kibera.
+Every little bit counts and with your help, we can supply the basic needs for many disadvantaged children in Kenya.
 Simple needs such as a pencils and writing paper, teaching aids for the teachers, and curriculum text books (that need to be bought in their native language for every year level) are all needed by the children.
 Your school or class can make a huge difference by getting involved in fundraising activities.
 We have seen first hand what a difference this makes.
-Josiah, the principal of the school, cannot thank Australian schools enough for the previous financial help they have received to help meet the practical needs of the kids.
+The principal of the school, cannot thank Australian schools enough for the previous financial help they have received to help meet the practical needs of the kids.

 What are some activities that can be performed to help raise important funds for these children?